 Shove a screw driver under the hammer head to create more leverage while also protecting delicate surfaces.
 For a straight pull, size the screwdriver so the pivot point is as close to the nail as possible.
 Check out these 16 genius hand tool hacks you need to know.

 When using small nails, it’s hard to get a good grip on them.
 Here’s a solution: use a plastic lid from a small peanut can.
 Just trim the lid back and drill a small hole near the end.
 Then cut a slit leading away from the hole so when you pull the lid back it releases from the nail.

 Hammer Lumber Splitter

 The claw of a hammer serves as a mini-axe to split wood blocks or chop off protruding board edges.
-Find out what to look for in choosing the best hammer.

 Homemade Hammer Mallet